Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 ## Implementation
 ### Diffuse
 We initially implemented diffuse with mirror and transparent but then we removed it as it is a limit case of glossy.

+Initially an object was able to be mirror and diffuse at the same time, with a weight between 0 and 1.
+Then we chose randomly at each intersection the behavior for this particular ray using the weight as a probability.
+We abandonned this approach due to the poor result it produced and because of the presence of the glossiness which let an object be a bit reflective and a bit diffuse.

 ### Material
 We changed the Material class to match our new effects.
 We first removed every Phong lighting model value to keep only the object *color* (vec3 for RGB colour).
 Aside that we have a boolean value for mirrorness, another one for transparency and then the refraction index and the glossiness coefficient.
 There is an order of priority: